moozer/TT_Asus_RT-N16_and_OpenWrt/README.md

 * An Asus RT_N16 + power supply

-    The state of the router is not important (at least I have not suceeded in bircking it yet)
+    The state of the router is not important (at least I have not suceeded in bricking it yet)

 * a patch cable
 * internet access